mtwsnc/dawah/docs/CONTRIBUTING.md

 - _Scoped to a Single Bug._ One bug per report.

 **Even better: Submit a pull request with a fix or new feature!**

+**Important Notice:** All issues and pull requests will be thoroughly reviewed for authenticity and accuracy of information.
+All pull requests and issues are not guaranteed by any means to be answered or merged.
+We maintain high standards for content accuracy, especially given the religious nature of this project.

 ### How to submit a Pull Request